Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 It is a formal recognition awarded by a university, organization, or company that signifies you’ve completed a course or series of courses.
 Unlike a traditional degree, they focus on specific skills and knowledge relevant to a particular industry or occupation.
 They generally take less time and money to pursue than bachelor’s and master’s degrees.

 Professional certificates come in a variety of forms.
-Some will enhance skills you already possess, while others will introduce you to new ones.
+Some enhance skills you already possess, while others will introduce you to new ones.
 They can range from highly technical programs, like coding boot camps, to soft skills courses, like project management and human resources.

 Benefits of professional certifications

-Increased earning potential
+Boost earning potential

 Specialized skills and earning potential often go hand in hand.
 Certifications indicate to employers that you possess a certain level of expertise.
 Your newly acquired skills may help you get promoted or receive a salary increase, as they add value to your team.
 According to a Human Resources Certification Institute survey, certified professionals earn up to 29% more than their uncertified counterparts.
-There is no doubt that professional certification can have a high ROI.

 It takes more than tenure and good performance reviews to climb the corporate ladder; you must also differentiate yourself.
 Regarding job promotions or career transitions, professional certificates can make all the difference.
 These credentials verify your specialized knowledge, giving employers confidence in your abilities and making you a strong candidate for promotion.
 Some roles may even require or strongly encourage a relevant certification.